 The obvious question is whether Manila mangoes are essential to this drink.
 No, of course not.
 From whatever country your mangoes came, as long as they are ripe and sweet, they can go into mango Margarita.

-- 3 oz. of freshly squeezed lime (or lemon) juice
+- 3 ounces freshly squeezed lime (or lemon) juice

-- 4 oz. simple syrup (equal amounts of water and sugar heated together just until the sugar dissolves)
+- 4 ounces simple syrup (equal amounts of water and sugar heated together just until the sugar dissolves)

 - 3 to 4 ice cubes